Sometimes the questions are complicated and the answers are simple.

 What bait/lures do you recommend?

 A mister twister tail and a live minnow work great for Walleye.
-For a list of suggested lures, please click here to view details listed on of fishing facts page.
+For a list of suggested lures, please click here to view details listed on our fishing facts page.

 Do you have a policy for Trophy Fish?